dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/yaml-command-line-validator-tool.rst

 is not acceptable.

 The ``--path`` parameter can be either an absolute or relative directory.
-Therefore, the following are valid uses of the Yaml Command Line Validator Tool,
+Therefore, the following are valid uses of the Dockstore Yaml Command Line Validator Tool,

 ::